Worcestershire

 The River Severn flows through the centre of the county from north to south, forming a wide plain.
-The southwest of the county contains part of the Malvern Hills, a National Landscape which contains Worcestershire Beacon, at 425 m the county's highest point.
+The south-west of the county contains part of the Malvern Hills, a National Landscape which contains Worcestershire Beacon, at 425 m the county's highest point.
 The southeast contains a small part of the Cotswolds, and in the northwest is part of the Wyre Forest, a national nature reserve.

 There is some evidence of Roman occupation in Worcestershire; the area later became part of the Anglo-Saxon kingdom of Hwicce, and then Mercia.
 Worcestershire was constituted as a county around 927, as the Kingdom of England formed.
 During the High Middle Ages the county was the site of the Battle of Evesham, in which Simon de Montfort was defeated, and in 1651 the Battle of Worcester was the last major engagement of the Wars of the Three Kingdoms.
 During the Industrial Revolution the north of the county was part of the Black Country, a major manufacturing centre, Kidderminster became famous for carpet production, and Worcester for porcelain.